More-Wrong/Factorio-True-Nukes/README.md

   - The thermal radiation: instantaneous energy release, which burns anything its path, causing instant damage in a wide area.
   - The blast wave: a pressure wave, blowing over structures and trees, which ripples out causing damage as it goes.
   - The fireball: vaporizes everything within a certain radius.
   - The crater: formed of an inner and outer section.
-The inner section is a depression, which will slowly fill with water (this behaviour can be toggled in the     settings), and the outer section is composed of turned-over land (modelled by replacing the tiles with landfill).
+The inner section is a depression, which will slowly fill with water (this behaviour can be toggled in the settings), and the outer section is composed of turned-over land.
   - The radiation: modelled as something like the poison effects, but longer lasting, and black.

 ### New weapons